LiamJCates/Programming-Notes/C++/UserDefinedTypes.md

 // ...Other members and declarations
 };

 Constructors
 A constructor is a special function (or method) invoked during the instantiation of a class to construct an object.
-Just like functions, constructors can also be overloaded.

 Declaring and Implementing a Constructor
 A constructor is a special function that takes the name of the class and returns no value.
-So, class Human would have a constructor that is declared like this: class Human
+So, class Human would have a constructor that is declared like this:

+class Human
 {
 public:
 Human(); // declaration of a constructor
 };
 This constructor can be implemented either inline within the class or externally outside the class declaration.
-An implementation (also called definition) inside the class looks like this: class Human
+An implementation (also called definition) inside the class looks like this:

+class Human
 {
 public: